tarwn/lessthandot-hugo/blogs/content/posts/2012-05-08-windy-city-here-i-come.md

 <span style="text-align: left;">My first stop will be the <a href="http://sqlfriends.org/2012/03/sqlfriends-lunch-take-2/">SQL Friends lunch</a> at Buca di Beppo on Friday, May 18.
 The star of the show, who I may have a list of 20 questions for, is none other than fellow LTD blogger Ted Krueger.
 There are still spots available, so register today! </span>

-<span style="text-align: left;">I'll be presenting “Reporting Services: From Basic to WOW!” after lunch.
+<span style="text-align: left;">I'll be presenting "Reporting Services: From Basic to WOW!" after lunch.
 I've given this session many times, including PASS Summit last year, and every time it is fun and both I and the attendees learn something! </span>

 <span style="text-align: left;"><a href="http://sqlsaturday.com/119/register.aspx">Register now for SQL Saturday #119 Chicago 2012</a>! </span>